Antash696/simpalgs/README.md

 Of course feel free to use all of this stuff, contributions are welcome!

 ##### Inside:
+* sorting
+  * insortion sort
+* math
+  * Collatz sequence algorithms

-not many for now, but it will get gradually updated ;)
+not many for now, but it will get gradually build up ;)